Jump to Section

 WHERE (s.avg_fragmentation_in_percent > 30 and (i.[Name] like '%IX%' OR i.[Name] like '%PK%'))

-After executing the above SQL code, you'll receive a detailed report.
+After executing the above SQL code, you'll see a detailed report.

-Note: The provided SQL code has been simplified for readability.
-The complete code, including error handling and reporting, can be found further below.
+Note: The complete code, including error handling and reporting, can be found further below.

 DECLARE @DatabaseName NVARCHAR(MAX) = '[database]'